randylubin/blog-randylubin/_drafts/imagining-health-futures-game.md

 ---
 layout: post
 template: post
-date: 2021-01-26 16:30:53 +0000
+date: 2021-01-30 16:30:53 +0000
 tags: []
 title: 'Serious Game: Imagining Health Futures'
 description: ''

 ---
-Last summer, Jason Morningstar and I co-designed Imagining Health Futures, a game about the future of health and adolescence.
-We made the game in support of UNICEF's Office of Innovation.
-Here's a quick overview about the game and our design choices.
+Last summer, Jason Morningstar and I co-designed Imagining Health Futures, a game about the future of health and adolescence, in support of UNICEF's Office of Innovation.
+Here's a quick overview of the game and our design choices.

 Here are the quick links to the game resources: